Wireless Safety - Things To Keep In Mind!

 have

-been some real examples of car crashes, and even train collisions that
+been real examples of car crashes, and even train collisions that

 were proven to be due to people text messaging.